 I was quite the little photographer that holiday season.
 Drop the film in.
 Aim.
 Click.
 Flash.
 I went through film and flash bulbs like fine sand sifting through my fingers.
 I loved it.
 I never became a professional photographer but I certainly enjoy taking photos.
 Now I create digital paintings and digital scrapbooking of photographs, but that’s another story.

 I had the camera for years and simply don’t remember whatever happened to it.
-I do remember using it all the time.
-One never knew when they would get flashed by those blue bulbs.
+I do remember using it all the time though.
+One never knew when they would get flashed with those blue bulbs by a young blue-eyed gal.